jfricano/StreamOtter/docs/IMPLEMENTATION_STATUS.md

 September 24, 2026 · V1 release candidate (unreleased; packages not published)

 V1 is implemented in this repository through the handoff's slices 1–4: the gateway, browser SDK, shared contracts, CLI with the TypeScript generator, local workbench, and the order-dashboard reference application.
-It is tested with fixture-backed integration tests, real-Kafka tests, a declared-workload resource test, and manual browser checks.
+It is tested with fixture-backed integration tests, real-Kafka tests, a declared-workload resource test, automated browser tests, and a production-shaped deployment check behind a TLS-terminating proxy, on Node 24 and Node 26.
+Gate A of the home site and demo plan is met.
 The public home site and hosted demo (Gate B milestone) are **not started**.

 This document records what exists, the commands that verify it, the results observed, and the limitations that remain.
 The [V1 specification](./V1_API.md) governs behavior; its [section 13](./V1_API.md#13-implementation-refinements-contract-revision-02) lists refinements made during implementation.